fgokeke/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 You must use the while loop (for and until are forbidden) Note that in this example, we only display the first 70 lines using the head command.

+8. For ls
+mandatory
+Write a Bash script that displays:

+The content of the current directory
+In a list format
+Where only the part of the name after the first dash is displayed (refer to the example)
+Requirements:

+You must use the for loop (while and until are forbidden) Do not display hidden files

+9. To file, or not to file
+mandatory
+Write a Bash script that gives you information about the school file.

+Requirements:

+You must use if and, else (case is forbidden)
+Your Bash script should check if the file exists and print: if the file exists: school file exists if the file does not exist: school file does not exist If the file exists, print: if the file is empty: school file is empty if the file is not empty: school file is not empty if the file is a regular file: school is a regular file if the file is not a regular file: (nothing)

+10. FizzBuzz
+mandatory
+Write a Bash script that displays numbers from 1 to 100.

+Requirements:

+Displays FizzBuzz when the number is a multiple of 3 and 5 Displays Fizz when the number is multiple of 3 Displays Buzz when the number is a multiple of 5 Otherwise, displays the number
+In a list format